 Charles Robert Leslie (1841-1904), through a combination of circumstances, ran the estate for his father, and became master of the house upon the death of his mother in 1883.
 He had joined the 25th King’s Own Borderers in 1858 upon leaving Harrow, and was Captain by 1864, having served tours of duty in Gibraltar, Malta and Canada (1865-7), where he was actively engaged in repelling a Fenian invasion from New York state, for which action he received a medal.
 While garrisoned back in Glasgow, sudden illness befell him (possibly polio), and he was effectively invalided out of the army, being recorded in subsequent censuses as an “Officer on half-pay”.
 His disability, and retirement to Corravahan, led to a number of modifications in the house and gardens, including the installation of a lift!
 Charles died unmarried in September 1904, having retired from the army some years earlier with the honorary rank of Major.
 He was the last of the family to be placed in the vault at Kilmore.
 Charles was an avid reader and diarist, and his writings are an abundant source of information on the house, the family and the wider world.
 Upon his death, ownership of Corravahan passed to his younger brother, Cecil.

 The third brother, Cecil Edward St. Lawrence Leslie (1843-1930) was educated at Oxford, returning to live permanently at Corravahan, and served periodically on the judiciary in Cavan, otherwise living off his investments and rental income on lands he owned.
-In 1876, he married Emily Louisa Massy-Beresford (1854-1890), daughter of Very Rev. John Maunsell Massy, Dean of Kilmore, who had wisely added the name Beresford (by royal licence) subsequent to his equally wise marriage to Emily Sarah Beresford, daughter of Rev. John Isaac Beresford of Macbie Hill, Peebles-shire, grand-niece of George, Bishop of Kilmore and great-great-granddaughter of the Earl of Tyrone.
-Cecil and “Lou” had two sons, Charles and Cecil George, the last children raised at Corravahan before the present.
+In 1876, he married Emily Louisa Massy-Beresford (1854-1890), a first-cousin-twice-removed of Rt.
+Rev. Marcus Gervais Beresford, the builder of Corravahan.
+She was the daughter of Very Rev. John Maunsell Massy, Dean of Kilmore, who had wisely added the name Beresford (by royal licence) subsequent to his equally wise marriage to Emily Sarah Beresford, daughter of Rev. John Isaac Beresford of Macbie Hill, Peebles-shire, who was the grand-niece of George, Bishop of Kilmore and great-great-granddaughter of the Earl of Tyrone.
+Cecil and “Loo” had two sons, Charles and Cecil George, the last children raised at Corravahan before the present.
 Charlie died tragically of pneumonia, at the age of 13, just days after returning to Arnold House School in Wales, in February 1891.
 His father had kept the brothers at home after the Christmas holidays, suffering with chest infections, for fear of the same fate befalling them as had befallen their mother who had died one year before.
-Lou and Charlie were both interred in the vault at Kilmore.
+Loo and Charlie were both interred in the vault at Kilmore.

 A fourth brother, Henry King Leslie (1844-1926) was also educated at Oxford.
 He married Ruth Hungerford-Eagar, through whom the Leslies are related to the Tenison family of Lough Bawn, Co.
 Monaghan.
 He served as a land agent to numerous estates, and it was while he was living at Kilnahard, Mountnugent, possibly working for the Nugent family of Bobsgrove, or Farren Connell, that Ruth gave birth to their son, Frank King Leslie, in 1885.
 Henry and Ruth also had two daughters, Madge and Joan, who we will return to presently.
 Educated at Harrow and Sandhurst, Frank King Leslie was recruited to the Royal Fusiliers City of London Regiment, seeing service in India.
 Attaining the rank of Captain, he was killed subsequent to the Helles landings on the opening day of the Gallipoli campaign in April 1915.
 His remains were never recovered.
 Henry and his family were burnt out of the agent’s house, Glenburne, on the Dartrey estate in Co.
 Monaghan in 1922.
 Following a short time occupying Rathkenny House at Tullyvin, near Drung, at that time vacated by the Lucas-Clements family, Henry, Ruth and the girls moved to Aghavea Glebe in Brookeborough, where Henry died in 1926 and Ruth in 1927.
 Perhaps subsequent to this, Cecil moved to Aghavea, for it was here that he died in 1930.